 - Precious stones

 - Personalising memorial jewellery

 Gold, platinum, and silver are all popular choices for everyday jewellery, as they are durable and withstand daily life.
-The price of your jewellery will depend on the metal type you choose, but each metal looks and feels different.
+The price of your memorial jewellery will depend on the metal type you choose, but each metal looks and feels different.

 - Gold: Gold is a popular choice for memorial jewellery.
 Durable and bright, gold can be yellow or white in colour.
 It won’t rust or corrode, making it an ideal choice for remembrance jewellery that will be worn all of the time.